Why shouldn't I import the application as submitted?

 How will I know if an application is a Coalition application?

-Another way to determine whether the application is a Coalition application is by the fact that these applications will all have the Coalition Application ID field set.
+Another way to determine whether the application is a Coalition application is because these applications will all have the Coalition Application ID field set.

 Additionally, each application originating from the Coalition integration through Scoir will have source data associated with the CoalitionApplicationProfile source format.